CWLA ADVISORY COMMITTEES

 CHILD WELFARE JOURNAL EDITORIAL BOARD

-Launched in 1921, the Child Welfare Journal, is a scholarly, bimonthly publication keeping individuals abreast of the special problems facing millions of children who are vulnerable.
+Launched in 1921, Child Welfare journal is a scholarly, bimonthly publication keeping individuals abreast of the special problems facing millions of children who are vulnerable.
 Child Welfare links the latest findings in child welfare and related research with the best practice, policy, and program development into one innovative resource equally indispensable to child welfare and associated professionals.
-The Child Welfare Journal Editorial Board includes individuals with a range of subject interests from throughout the country who have prestige in the field of child and family services.
-Editorial board members conduct peer reviews of articles, provide strategic editorial advice, act as ambassadors for the journal, sourcing potential authors and readers and also potential subscribers, and encourage their students and colleagues to read and cite the journal.
-For additional information, contact Rachel Adams.
+The Child Welfare Editorial Board includes individuals with a range of subject interests from throughout the country who have prestige in the field of child and family services.
+Editorial board members conduct peer reviews of articles; provide strategic editorial advice; act as ambassadors for the journal, sourcing potential authors, readers, and subscribers; and encourage their students and colleagues to read and cite the journal.
+For additional information, contact managing editor Rachel Adams.

 California State University, Monterey Bay